benabed/clipy/README.md

 If `cls` is a single dimensional array, it also contains nuisance parameter values.
 In this case, the nuisance parameters values will be updated by the content of `nuisance_dict` and the dictionnary can omit some of the nuisance parameter names to default to the value found in the `cls` array.

 If `cls` is a two dimensional array with shape `(6,max(CMBlkl.lmax))`, `nuisance_dict` must contain all of the nuisance parameter names and values.

+Parameter vectors fllowing the classical `clik` calling API and the new spectra and nuisance dictionnary pairs following the new API can be transformed into one another using the `normalize`  (from `clik` API to the new one) and `normalize_clik` (from the new API to the `clik` one) attribute of the clipy objects, as described [above](#New-features-of-clipy-objects).

 ## Example code